Teaching for children with anxiety

 Rules and legislation for children with anxiety

-Children with anxiety have the right to special support at school under the Primary Education Act.
+Children with anxiety have the right to special education at school.
 If the child's anxiety prevents them from participating in regular education, the municipality can offer special education or support measures.

 Parents can also choose homeschooling if the child's anxiety is so severe that it requires homeschooling.
 However, the municipality must supervise the education.